NuGet/Insights/README.md

 9. Wait until the catalog scan is done.
    - This can be seen by looking at the `workerqueue` queue or by looking at the admin panel seen above.

+## Documentation

+- **[Tables](docs/tables/README.md) - documentation for all of the data tables produced by this project**
+- **[Adding a new driver](docs/new-driver.md) - a guide to help you enhance NuGet.Insights to suit your needs**
+- [Reusable classes](docs/reusable-classes.md) - interesting or useful classes or concepts supporting this project
+- [Blog posts](docs/blog-posts.md) - blog posts about lessons learned from this project
+- [Cost](docs/cost.md) - approximately how much it costs to run several of the implemented catalog scans

+## Projects

+Here's a high-level description of main projects in this repository:

+- [`Worker`](src/Worker) - the Azure Function itself, a thin adapter between core logic and Azure Functions
+- [`Website`](src/Website) - a website for an admin panel to managed scans
+- [`Worker.Logic`](src/Worker.Logic) - all of the catalog scan and driver logic, this is the most interesting project
+- [`Logic`](src/Logic) - contains more generic logic related to NuGet.org protocol and is not directly related to distributed processing

+Other projects are:

+- [`Forks`](src/Forks) - download, patch, and list code from other open source projects
+- [`SourceGenerator`](src/SourceGenerator) - AOT source generation logic for reading and writing CSVs
+- [`Tool`](src/Tool) - a command-line app used for pretty much just prototyping code

 ## Architecture

 The purpose of this repository is to explore the characteristics, oddities, and inconsistencies of NuGet.org's available